Accountability Mechanism: FAQs

 Yes.
 Complainants may submit their complaints in the official or national language of ADB's developing member countries.

 Yes.
-OSPF excludes the following:
+The Office of the Special Project Facilitator excludes the following:

-- Matters not related to ADB's actions or omissions in formulating, processing, or implementing ADB-assisted projects
+Matters not related to ADB's actions or omissions in formulating, processing, or implementing ADB-assisted projects

-- When complainants have not made good faith efforts to address with the operations department concerned
+When complainants have not made good faith efforts to address with the operations department concerned

-- Procurement of goods, services and consulting services
+Procurement of goods, services and consulting services

-- Allegations of fraud and corruption in ADB-assisted projects and by ADB staff
+Allegations of fraud and corruption in ADB-assisted projects and by ADB staff

-- An ADB-assisted project which has been closed for 2 or more years
+An ADB-assisted project which has been closed for 2 or more years

-- Adequacy or suitability of ADB's existing policies and procedures
+Adequacy or suitability of ADB's existing policies and procedures

-- Matters that are frivolous, malicious, trivial, or generated to gain competitive advantage
+Matters that are frivolous, malicious, trivial, or generated to gain competitive advantage

 ADB takes corruption allegations very seriously and has a separate office that works on those issues.
 Anyone who wishes to call the attention of ADB to possible cases of corruption, fraud, coercion, collusion, abuse, conflict of interest or obstructive practice related to an ADB-financed activity should contact the Office of Anticorruption and Integrity [send an email to [email protected] or [email protected]]

-The AM covers direct and material harm caused by ADB-assisted projects.
+The Accountability Mechanism covers direct and material harm caused by ADB-assisted projects.
 The harm can be actual present harm, or harm that is expected in the future.
 Examples of harm would be displacement, loss of livelihoods, loss of indigenous peoples culture and traditions, loss of territorial and developmental rights; and harm to the environment and natural resources.

 Yes, if complainants have serious issues regarding compliance, they may request for compliance review during the problem-solving phase.
 They may however, only do so after completion of step 3 in the problem solving phase.
 In such cases, the problem-solving and compliance review will run in parallel.